-Electrified stock of passenger vehicles 🔅 The fleet of passenger EVs is gradually growing in all the Nordic countries.
+Electrified stock of passenger vehicles 🔯

+The fleet of passenger EVs is gradually growing in all the Nordic countries.

-Norway leads the way with almost 250,000 passenger EVs in 2018, followed by Sweden (78,200), Denmark (15,400), Finland (11,700), and Iceland (8,700).
-Battery-driven electric vehicles (BEV) make up 54% of the total EV stock with plug-in hybrids (PHEV) accounting for the remainder.
-The total increase in the Nordic stock of passenger EVs from 2017 to 2018 was more than 40% and exceeded 1 per 100 capita.
+Norway leads the way with almost 330,000 passenger EVs in 2019, followed by Sweden (118,000),Denmark (25,000), (20,000), and Iceland (11,000).
+Battery-driven electric vehicles (BEV) make up 56% of the total EV stock with plug-in hybrids (PHEV) accounting for the remainder.

+The total increase in the Nordic stock of passenger EVs from 2018 to 2019 exceeded 30,000 units.
 Norway leads with 6 passenger EVs per 100 capita.

-Nordic cities opting for electric buses Zero direct CO_2 emissions, cleaner air, and less noise - just three reasons why Nordic cities are increasingly choosing electric buses over their diesel counterparts.
+Nordic cities opting for electric buses

+Zero direct CO2 emissions, cleaner air, and less noise - just three reasons why Nordic cities are increasingly choosing electric buses over their diesel counterparts.
 Just a few years ago electric buses were still experimental technology, but today they are a commercial option that is gaining an increasing market share.

 In Reykjavik, there are currently 14 electric buses in operation.
 This represents an impressive 10% of the total fleet.
-In Stockholm, 100% of today's bus fleet runs on either biodiesel, biogas or ethanol.
-Electric buses are being tested on selected routes.
+In Sweden and Norway 162 and 170 new electric buses (respectively) were circulating at the end of 2019.
+This made Sweden the fifth European country with the most electric buses - 235 in total.
+In Malmö, the city fleet will count up a further 60 such buses by April 2021.

-Other cities are following suit:
+Other cities are acting as follows:

-- Copenhagen 41 electric buses will be in operation by the end of 2019.
-The last diesel-powered bus in the city is due to be replaced by an electric bus no later than 2025. - Helsinki 30 electric buses will enter service during 2019. - Oslo 110 electric buses will be added to the public transportation fleet in 2019. - Gothenburg 45 electric buses will be deployed by 2020.
+- Copenhagen 41 electric buses entered into operation in 2019.
+The last diesel-powered bus in the city is due to be replaced by an electric bus no later than 2025. - Helsinki 30 electric buses began service during 2019. - Oslo 110 electric buses were added to the public transportation fleet in 2019. - Gothenburg 45 electric buses will be deployed by 2020. - Aarhus An additional 29 electric buses are going to be operational by Spring 2021, bringing the city electric bus fleet to 33.

-Charging as you go 🐼 In April 2018, the world's first electrified road for recharging car and truck batteries opened in Sweden.
+Charging as you go (o)

+In April 2018, the world's first electrified road for recharging car and truck batteries opened in Sweden.
 About 2 km of electric rail has been embedded in a public road near Stockholm.
-In 2016, 2 km of Swedish motorway was equipped with similar technology, in this case overhead power lines for lorries. / ELECTRIFICATION OF HEAT SUPPLY KEY MESSAGE: Biomass remains important despite electrification ۲م Electric boilers and heat pumps In the Nordic climate, heating is obviously an important energy end-use.
-Electric heating, biomass, and district heating (to a large extent produced from biomass) provide the bulk of heat supplied in the Nordic region today.
+In 2016, 2 km of Swedish motorway was equipped with similar technology, in this case overhead power lines for lorries.